-At AwesomeDoodle, we do what we do best, and that’s raising well rounded and affectionate puppies.
+At AwesomeDoodle, our puppies go to the vet.
+We do what we do best, and that’s raising well rounded and affectionate puppies.
 But when it comes to medicine, we leave that up to the vet.
-While most breeders cook up their own concoction from farm stores like “Tractor supply” in order to save a few bucks, AwesomeDoodle lets the vet do what he does best.
+While most breeders cook up their own concoction from farm stores like “Tractor supply” in order to save a few bucks, AwesomeDoodle lets the vet do what he or she does best.

 Q. What vaccinations will my puppy get, before it comes home?

 A. Every puppy gets it’s first set of vaccinations (aka puppy booster shots) at 6 weeks old.
 When your puppy goes to the vet at 6 weeks, you will receive an email with it’s vet record that you can take to your own vet.
 We will also give you the name and number, so your vet can call ours, if needed.
 Your puppy will be ready for it’s second around of vaccincations at 9 weeks old.